gobeyondidentity/developer-docs/docs/sdks/react-native-sdk/overview.md

 ## Authentication

 The `authenticate` function expects a `URL` and a `CredentialID`.
-The Beyond Identity specific URL is generated during on OAuth2 authorization flow and carries with it a JWT that contains information specific to the current authorization request.
+The Beyond Identity specific URL is generated during the OAuth2 authorization flow and carries with it a JWT that contains information specific to the current authorization request.
 When passing this URL into the `authenticate` function, this will perform a challenge/response against the private key bound to the credential on your device.
 This function should be used in conjunction with [isAuthenticateUrl](#authenticate-url-validation) in order to determine if the URL being passed in is a valid authenticate URL.

 Before calling this function you will need to ask the user to select a credential that has been bound to the device.
 A selection view can be built in conjunction with [getCredentials](#listing-credentials).